dmishra2311/dmishra2311/README.md

 My name is Debadutta.

-I am currently pursuing my masters in data analytics at binghamton university, new york.
-I will graduate in july 2024.
-Before this I have more than a decade long experience in IT consulting.
-I have worked as a data engineer and data analyst in multiple firms.
-I have worked on creating etl and data warehouse solutions using talend, sql.
-I have worked on analysing and cleaning data in excel and in database using sql.
-I have worked on tableau as well.
-I have worked on multiple projects with multiple roles and dealing with different customers.
+I am a data analyst and currently pursuing my master's in data analytics at Binghamton University, New York.
+Before this, I have more than a decade of experience in data integration, analysis, engineering, and business intelligence.
+I have worked on creating ETL and data warehouse solutions using Talend, Python, and SQL.
+I have worked on analyzing and cleaning data in Excel and in databases using SQL.
+I have worked on creating reports using Tableau.
+I have worked on multiple projects in various roles, interacting with different customers.

-My linkedin profile: www.linkedin.com/in/debadutta-mishra-deba
+My LinkedIn profile: www.linkedin.com/in/debadutta-mishra-deba